We’re reader-supported; we may earn a commission from links in this article.

 Of course, this may change in the future, so let’s wait and see!

-If you’ve used HomeKit often enough, you’ll know that it isn’t perfect!
-Read this article on why HomeKit is so bad!
+If you’ve used HomeKit often enough, you’ll know that it isn’t perfect, and some people even think it’s bad!

 The good news?